chuckspeters/data-cleaning-exercise/README.md

 After cleaning my dataset, i Loaded it into powerbi. created a new measure to help calculate the total number of cars using the unique VIN numbers in the dataset.
 Then i showed KPIs and visualization. with the use of different visualization tools,I created a dashboard to show the following:

 - Total number of cars
+- number of cars by make
-- Distribution of the Car makes in various cities
+- Distribution of the Car makes in various State
-- Average Price of Car makes by year
+- Average Price of Car makes.
 - total number of each car make in the dataset
 - Total number of cars by each state
 - Total number of each car make and thier average prices.